sumnerevans/beeper/README.md

 # Beeper

-A nice personal nix shell and other utilities that I use when working on Beeper projects.
+A nice personal Nix shell and other utilities that I use when working on Beeper projects.